 Additional Resources To Apply For Financial Assistance

-School & Student Services by NAIS (SSS by NAIS) instructions for completing the Parents’ Financial Statement (PFS) for Nashoba Brooks School: SSS by NAIS is an organization that assists schools in making equitable awards.
-SSS by NAIS provides need-based financial aid analysis for families and schools by using a standardized approach, devised by the Educational Testing Service (ETS), for the determination of each family’s need.
+School & Student Services (SSS) instructions for completing the Parents’ Financial Statement (PFS) for Nashoba Brooks School: SSS is an organization that assists schools in making equitable awards.
+SSS provides need-based financial aid analysis for families and schools by using a standardized methodology for determining each family’s need.